egeeamu/voskhod/README.md

 > ./05_merge_transcriptomes.sh

-the output will be stored in ./reference_ts
+the combined output will be stored in ./reference_ts

 Now we can identify reads using the combination of reference transcriptome species and the denovo assembly.

-5. Merge (with Pear) and cleaning R1 & R2 before Voskhod assembly:
+6- Prepare reads for Voskhod assembly:
-Using the same files as step 2.
+Using the same raw input fastq files as step 2, filter reads for quality and optionally merge paired-end reads if relevant.

-> ./02_01_pear_and_clean_R1_R2.sh
+> ./06_prepare_voskhod.sh

-6. Identify (blast) and make Voskhod assembly:
+7- Identify (blast) and make Voskhod assembly:
-When asked, select your merged cdna (all species + ref), and the merged fastq file of your species. attention donner le ficier correspondant à la sequece de reference, pas le mergé
+When requested, select your merged transcriptomes (all species + ref), and thefiltered fastq file for your source to be inferred.

-> ./02_02_voskhod_matching_and_assembling.sh
+> ./07_voskhod_matching_and_assembling.sh

-7. Validate and anotate the assembly (like step 4):
+8- Validate and anotate the assembly (like step 4):
 When asked, select the assembly in the list.

 > ./99_voskhod_validate_assembly_.sh